-Dr Pacheco Pardo is a Senior Lecturer (Associate Professor) in International Relations at King's College London and the KF-VUB Korea Chair at the Institute for European Studies (IES-VUB).
+Dr Ramon Pacheco Pardo is Senior Lecturer (Associate Professor) in International Relations at King's College London and the KF-VUB Korea Chair at the Institute for European Studies (IES-VUB).
 He is also the Co-director of the London Asia Pacific Centre for Social Science.
 He holds a PhD in International Relations from the London School of Economics and Political Science (LSE).
-Dr Pacheco Pardo is also Committee Member at CSCAP EU, Chair of King’s East and Southeast Asia Community of Practice, and Korea Foundation Korea-Europe Next Generation Policy Expert alumnus.
+Dr Pacheco Pardo is also Committee Member at CSCAP EU and Korea Foundation Korea-Europe Next Generation Policy Expert alumnus.
 He has held visiting positions at Korea University, the Lee Kuan Yew School of Public Policy and Melbourne University.
-Dr Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial board of EU-China Observer and Global Studies Journal.
+Dr Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial boards of EU-China Observer and Global Studies Journal.
 His publications include the book North Korea-US Relations under Kim Jong Il: The Quest for Normalization? published in 2014 and translated into Korean in 2016.
 He has participated in track 1.5 or 2 dialogues with South Korea, North Korea, China and Japan, given testimony before the European Parliament, and is a frequent media commentator on Northeast Asian affairs and EU-East Asia relations.

 - East Asia’s international relations and political economy

 - Political economy of finance